Gérard MOUROU

 particularly from nuclear reactors.

-reactors needs to deposit a large amount of neutrons and gamma
+nuclear reactors needs to deposit a large amount of neutrons and

-photons on hazardous nuclear isotopes.
-The conventional approach
+gamma photons on hazardous nuclear isotopes.
+The conventional

-is to use fast neutrons generated by fast breeding reactors or a
+approach is to use fast neutrons generated by fast breeding

-dedicated high power and high energy accelerator to bombard a
+reactors or a dedicated high power and high energy accelerator

-spallation heavy weight target to produce high flux of neutrons
+to bombard a spallation heavy weight target to produce high flux

-the short-comings that it is very bulky and expensive.
-Its size
+has the short-comings that it is very bulky and expensive.
+Its

 The invention has the object to overcome these shortcomings.